Head Coach, Cross Country/Track & Field

 The success continued into the track & field seasons, where the Washington U. women recorded a third-place finish at the 2012 NCAA Division III Indoor Championships, equaling the highest finish in school history.
 In addition, Tyler Jackson became the first men's track & field athlete in school history to win an indoor national championship as he raced to victory in the 60-meter hurdles.
 Overall, the Bears finished with five individual All-Americans and a national runner-up finish in the women's distance medley relay at the Indoor Championships.
 At the 2012 NCAA Outdoor Championships, Washington University had five student-athletes earn seven All-America honors.
 The women's team posted their second-highest finish in school history, tying for sixth place.

-In 11 seasons, Stiles has coached 20 student-athletes to cross country All-America honors.
-In just four seasons at the helm of the men's and women's track & field programs, Stiles has coaches 29 individuals and four relay teams to All-America finishes, including two individual national champions.
-Stiles' teams have also excelled in the classroom, tallying nine Academic All-Americans.
-Elizabeth Phillips, the first NCAA Elite 89 Award winner in the history of the award, was also named the 2012 Division III Women's Cross Country/Track & Field Academic All-America of the Year.
+In 12 seasons, Stiles has coached 22 student-athletes to cross country All-America honors.
+In just five seasons at the helm of the men's and women's track & field programs, Stiles has coaches 43 individuals and four relay teams to All-America finishes, including two individual national champions.
+Stiles' teams have also excelled in the classroom, producing 14 Academic All-Americans.
+Elizabeth Phillips, the first three-time NCAA Elite 89 Award winner in the history of the award, was also named the 2012 Division III Women's Cross Country/Track & Field Academic All-America of the Year, as well as the 2012-13 NCAA Woman of the Year.

 The men's track & field team swept the UAA Indoor and Outdoor Championships and finished a program-best eighth at the NCAA Indoor Championships and fourth at the NCAA Outdoor Championships in 2011.
 As a result Washington University finished second in the USTFCCCA Al Carius NCAA Division III Program of the Year standings.
 Stiles garnered UAA men's and women's cross country and men's indoor and outdoor track & field Coach of the Year honors.